Cognoscan/condense_db/schema.md

 Schema Language
 ===============

+This specifies both the schema and query language used to validate documents and their entries.
+Queries are themselves schema, which are used to return all documents & entries that meet the schema.

-This specifies a schema language for validating documents and their entries.
-A schema document is itself a MessagePack Document, and conforms to a schema document.
+A schema document is itself a MessagePack Document, and conforms to the root schema.

 The primary purpose of a schema document is to specify agreed-upon formats for documents and entries.
 By doing so, a query does not need to include any